Dracula Vs Dracula

 The 1931 English Vs. Spanish version

-In 1931 Universal released two Dracula movies: the famous Bela Lugosi / Tod Browning version, and the lessor known "Spanish" version which was shot at night on the same sets with the same props, the "Spanish" version has it's star Carlos Villaras using the same widows-peak hairpiece that Bela Lugosi used in his version, and in general following the same footpath as Lugosi's through the story.
+In 1931 Universal released two Dracula movies: the famous Bela Lugosi / Tod Browning version, and the lessor known "Spanish" version.
+Shot at night on the same sets with the same props, the "Spanish" version has it's star Carlos Villaras using the same widows-peak hairpiece that Bela Lugosi used in his version, and in general following the same footpath as Lugosi's through the story.

-The "Spanish Version" is a longer film, clocking in about 20 minutes of additional story compared to the 75 minute running time of the English version.
-In particular various plot points are tied up and characterization is expanded in the Spanish version.
-Which begs the question: since Melford is following the Browning version, is the Melford version thus a more accurate example of a Browning version before it was cut down to a shorter length in post-production?
+The "Spanish Version" is a longer film, clocking in with nearly 20 minutes of additional story compared to the shorter 75 minute running time of the English language version.
+In particular, various plot points are tied up and characterizations expanded in the Spanish version.
+Which begs the question: since Melford is following the Browning version, is the Melford version thus a more accurate example of what was the Browning version before it was cut down to a shorter length prior to release?

 Melford's version didn't reshoot everything.
 In fact there are strange repetitions in the Melford version.
 For example, during the opening sequence at Dracula's castle when the brides of Dracula rise from their coffins and walk around in the catacombs, it is the same three from the English version that appear in both films.
-In later scenes of the Spanish version, we've got three very different wives on the loose (they're particularly aggressive compared to the Lugosi version wives).
+In later scenes of the Spanish version, we've got three very different wives on the loose (they're particularly aggressive compared to the sedate wives of Browning's version).

-Other sections of the Spanish film just repeat the same footage as seen in the Browning movie, such as the two spying women at the Inn (see the examples) where Renfield first travels before setting out for Dracula's castle.
+Other sections of the Spanish film just repeat the same footage as seen in the Browning movie, such as the two spying women at the inn where Renfield first arrives before setting out for Dracula's castle.

-The 2013 Bluray release of the two Dracula films shows modern differences.
-For example, the Browning version has higher contrast in the remastered Bluray than does the remastered Spanish version (see the two image examples).
+The 2013 Blu Ray release of the two Dracula films shows modern differences.
+For example, the Browning version has higher contrast in the remastered Blu Ray than does the remastered Spanish version.

 As with the earlier "Legacy" DVD releases, there appears to be some tampering with the solid blacks around Lugosi in the first quarter of the Browning version.